ChrisWard4244/JS_Counter/README.md

 # JS_Counter
-A simple counter using Javascript
+A simple counter using HTML, CSS and Javascript.